Dalpat Shah: Biography

-Durgavati was a skilled and beautiful princess of a minor branch of the Chandelas of Jejakabhukti which ruled at Mahoba, whose father was Keerat Rai or Shalivahan.
+Durgavati was a skilled and beautiful princess of the Chandelas of Jejakabhukti which ruled at Mahoba, whose father was Keerat Rai or Shalivahan.
 Various tales describe why her father agreed to marry his daughter to a man of 'low' caste.
 A popular story says that Durgavati had heard how brave and handsome Dalpat Shah was and sent him a private message, asking him to come and win her hand by defeating her father.
-Dalpat Shah obliged and invaded Mahoba in 1544 AD with 50,000 troops (the number is extremely unlikely to be accurate), defeated Shalivahan and won Durgavati's hand in marriage.
+Dalpat Shah obliged and invaded Mahoba in 1544 AD with 50,000 troops. defeated Shalivahan and won Durgavati's hand in marriage.
 Other stories say that Sangram Shah wanted a high-born and beautiful princess like Durgavati as a bride for his son, matching his qualities as a part of his rise to high social status.
 Her father agreed, either because he gained a strong ally or because he was paid a large sum of money.

 Then Dalpat took Durgavati to Singhorgarh, the Gondi capital, and married her in c.
 1542.
 He succeeded his father Sangram Shah as the king of Garha-Mandla.
-Many tales also describe Dalpat as belonging to a high caste to make their marriage much more acceptable.
-According to Abul Fazl, Sangram Shah, who was childless, convinced one of his employees, Govind Das, a Kachhwaha Rajput, to let his wife give birth in the palace and claimed the child as his own, making Dalpat Shah of Rajput birth.

-In 1545, they had a son named Vir Narayan.
-When the boy was only four, Dalpat Shah fell severely ill and died in 1550, leaving the kingdom in the hands of his wife Durgavati, who would act as a regent on behalf of her son.
+Abul Fazl, Sangram Shah is born in kacwaha Rajput family, Kacwaha.